orionw/RedditHumorDetection/README.md

 **This repository is is not maintained and will not be updated.**

-## How to cite this paper:
+## Reference:
-Authors of scientific papers who use this repository are encouraged to cite the following paper:
+If you found this repository helpful, please consider citing the following:
 ```
 @ARTICLE{humorDetection2019,
   title={Humor Detection: A Transformer gets the Last Laugh},